Black Pine |

 ROM-sized ore will be stacked in 10 metre (“m”) vertical lifts to a maximum heap height of 100 m.
 Lime will be added prior to truck dumping on the pad, ore will be ripped and subsequently leached with dilute cyanide solution using conventional irrigation.
 Leach solution will flow by gravity through the heap and be conveyed to the process solution tank.
 No surface ponds other than an emergency event pond are included in the PFS design.

-Leached gold will be recovered from solution using a 3-train, activated carbon adsorption circuit.
-The gold (and any silver) will then be stripped from carbon using a desorption process followed by electrowinning to produce a precipitate sludge, which is refined on site in a furnace to produce final doré bars.
+Leached gold will be recovered from the solution using a 3-train, activated carbon adsorption circuit.
+The gold (and any silver) will then be stripped from carbon using a desorption process followed by electrowinning to produce a precipitate sludge, which is then refined on-site in a furnace to produce final doré bars.

 Process water is drawn from five existing, active water wells, located within 5 kilometres from the processing facility.
 Power is grid supply over an existing 25 kV line to the mine gate.